Medical alert systems have embraced the digital age.

 Her mind, though, has the family a little worried.

-They stopped leaving her home alone a couple years back and recently made the painful decision to take her car keys so she wouldn’t put herself and others in danger.
+They stopped leaving her home alone a couple of years back and recently made the painful decision to take her car keys so she wouldn’t put herself and others in danger.

 She responded by sneaking out like a teenager and walking along a busy highway.
-(She’d seen in the paper chicken breasts were on sale at Walmart and decided to walk the three miles to buy some.)
+(She’d seen in the paper that chicken breasts were on sale at Walmart and decided to walk the three miles to buy some.)